FuturisticGoo/UnPYC/README.md

 * More user friendly UI
 * Cleanup after usage

 This project is under heavy development, so there might be tons of bugs and crashes.
+Also, the console isn't hidden right now, so that errors can be seen there.

 ## License